Beacon City Schools: Rombout Middle School

 Rombout Middle School is located at 84 Matteawan Road, Beacon, New York, 12508.
 It offers volleyball, baseball, basketball, football, and a variety of clubs.
 As of the end of the 2020-21 school year, it educated 632 students.

 High schools

 Former Beacon High School

-The old Beacon High School was shut down in order to make a proper transition to the New Beacon High School.
+The old Beacon High School, which opened in 1913, closed in 2002, the year that the new New Beacon High School opened.
 The school was then turned into an alternative high school for several years.
-It had served as the city's high school since 1913, before being closed in 2002.
 The school was sold to an art group in 2002 which defaulted on the mortgage in 2006.
 The school has since been resold to an art partnership in an all-cash deal.

 New Beacon High School

 The new Beacon High School is located at 101 Matteawan Road, Beacon, New York 12508.
 It was finished in 2001 and opened in 2002.
 The school educated 863 students as of the end of the 2020-2021 school year.
 Beacon High School has several wings and features such amenities as an indoor swimming pool, and the largest theater north of North Rockland and south of Albany.
 In 2021, Beacon High School switched to compete in Section 9 of the New York State Public High School Athletic Association (NYSPHSAA).